-Vanadium is the 23rd element of the periodic table.
+Vanadium is atomic number 23 on the periodic table, with element symbol V. It is a shiny, hard transition metal, historically used to make strong steel for car bodies.
 These vanadium facts contain chemical and physical data along with general information and history.

 Basic Vanadium Facts